 Tibet News Bureau is the information and broadcasting wing of the Department.
-The news and information are distributed in Tibetan, English, Hindi and Chinese languages through print, web and TV medium as follows:
+The news and information are distributed in Tibetan, English, Hindi and Chinese languages through print, web and TV mediums as follows:

 Tibetan Freedom is the first Tibetan official newspaper published in exile.
 Now published weekly, it features news items on Tibet and the activities of the CTA.
 Like Sheja, its main readers are Tibetan-speaking people.